Comprehensive document details agency operations and sales trends

 - A summary of Fine Wine & Good Spirits store operations, including store renovation efforts and celebrity events.

 - Information on permits issued and sales to holders of wine expanded permits, which authorize the sale of wine to go by private retailers.

 - A breakdown of almost 79,000 liquor license and permit applications processed and more than 8,300 investigations completed, as well as a breakout of licenses by county.

 - A summary of alcohol education efforts to reduce and prevent dangerous and underage drinking, including the agency’s award-winning Know When.
 Know How.SM campaign.

 - Sales information and trends by product and category, including top-selling spirits and wines by county.

-- Store-by-store sales and an expanded section on sales of Pennsylvania-made wines and spirits.
+- Store-by-store sales and a dedicated section on sales of Pennsylvania-made wines and spirits.

 To save on costs, a limited number of copies of the report is printed.
-This report is available at lcb.pa.gov.
+This report – and reports from previous years – are available at lcb.pa.gov.

 # # #